6 Global Consumer Trends to Watch in 2021-2023

 This Act gives California residents the right to ask businesses to disclose personal information they have collected on the resident.
 It also gives Californians the right to be notified before a business collects their personal information.

-Searches for “California consumer privacy act” over the last 5 years.
+Searches for “California consumer privacy act” have increased by 400% over the last 5 years.

 The largest of companies are also taking action.
 Apple announced that it would offer a way for consumers to sign into apps without giving data over to third parties.